piecioshka/slides-angular-ssr-with-docker/README.md

 # slides-angular-ssr-with-docker

-:clipboard: Slides for talk about how to setup Angular app with SSR on Docker
+📋 Slides for talk about how to setup Angular app with SSR on Docker

 ## Preview 🎉